svlentink/www/lentink.consulting/README.md

 from stateful servers in a datacenter to stateless containers in the cloud.
 Freelancers enable you to allocate their resources (time, expertise) like the cloud does for your infrastructure.

+## Message to recruiters

+For any placement I allow a maximum addition of 20% to my hour rate, preventing a chain of intermediates.
+This thus results in a maximum of 16.67% the end customer pays.

 *This page was generated from [this](https://github.com/svlentink/www/tree/master/lentink.consulting) Markdown file.*